AneeshPulukkul/ai-puzzle-site/docs/architecture-improvements.md

 ### Scaling Considerations

 1. **Horizontal Scaling**
-   - Configure App Service Plan for auto-scaling
-   - Use multiple instances for high availability
+   - Container Apps automatically scales based on HTTP traffic or KEDA-supported event sources
+   - Define min/max replicas for cost control and high-availability
    - Distribute load with Front Door

 2. **Vertical Scaling**
+   - Configure Container Apps CPU and memory allocation based on workload requirements
-   - Increase compute resources for App Service and PostgreSQL
+   - Increase compute resources for PostgreSQL Flexible Server
-   - Monitor performance and scale up as needed
    - Use Performance Tiers appropriate for workload

+3. **Microservices Architecture**
+   - Leverage Container Apps to split the backend into microservices if needed
+   - Use built-in service discovery for inter-service communication
+   - Implement dapr for resilient microservices patterns

 This infrastructure architecture provides a scalable, secure, and maintainable foundation for the AI Puzzle Site application.
 It leverages Azure managed services to reduce operational overhead and focuses on performance, reliability, and security.